afristorm-3/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9.0 a script that sets the mode of the file
+10.0 script that sets the mode of the file hello the same as olleh’s mode